jdeath/homeassistant-addons/msrewardsfarmer_devel/README.md

 Docker implantation leveraged the work of LtCMDstone Docker Image: https://github.com/LtCMDstone/MS-Rewards-Farmer-Docker

+This version uses the development branch, which recieved more frequent updates.

 This homeassistant version will update Chrome when installing/rebuilding addon.
 This will keep chrome up to date.
 I am probably doing something wrong, but the addon seems to work.
 If you have a cleaner way to build the addon, please do a PR.